Belmont Park

 Area Snapshot

-Belmont Park is more than just a racetrack – it is a historic landmark and cultural centerpiece for Long Island and American horse racing.
-From legendary Triple Crown winners to modern events at UBS Arena, Belmont Park continues to evolve while preserving its legacy as one of the most iconic sporting venues in the country.
+Belmont Park is more than a racetrack – it is a historic sporting landmark and a major part of the region’s identity.
+From Triple Crown drama to the growing entertainment presence around UBS Arena, Belmont Park continues to evolve while preserving its place in the story of Long Island and American horse racing.